Isaac Anderson Rauch Award for Excellence in a Capstone Project

 The Picker Prize for Public Service was established at SIPA in 1988 as a demonstration of the School's deep commitment to the goal of promoting public service.
 The Picker Prize is awarded to the graduating MPA student who has demonstrated exceptional commitment to public service.
 The award honors Harvey Picker, Dean Emeritus of the School of International and Public Affairs.

 The Raphael Smith Memorial Prize is given in memory of Raphael Smith, a member of the class of 1994, who was on the staff of SLANT, the student-produced magazine about international affairs.
 Raphael took a leave of absence from SIPA in order to retrace his stepfather's adventure of motorcycling from Paris to Tokyo 60 years earlier, writing newspaper articles during his journey.
 Raphael’s dream ended tragically in a fatal accident in Bulgaria.
-The prize, established by his family and friends, is awarded annually to the student who is judged to have written the best article published in SIPA NEWS.
+The prize, established by his family and friends, is awarded annually to the student who is judged to have written the best essay, which is published as an article in SIPA News after being selected for the prize.